istdaslol/huffman/README.md

 ### Costum outlife-name
   As per default it appends a .hc for compressed and .hd for decompressed files.
-  If you choose to have a different name you can spezify it via the
+  If you choose to have a different name you can spezify it via -o [name]
-  -o
-  option

 ### Help
  As by now only -h gives you the help in german.